AdamNiederer/Python-Misc/README.md

 # Python-Misc
 All my other Python stuff!

+##### Airplane Seating Problem
+This problem was brought up during a CMPSC 111S lecture, and I wanted to write a simulation to solve the problem.
+The problem description is in the script code as a multi-line comment.

 ##### Maximum Contiguous Subarray Problem
 I was posed this problem as homework for my second semester CMPSC 111S seminar class.
 Wanting to do better than an obvious O(N^2) brute force solution, I came up with my